BerndHagen/Medio-YouTube-Converter/README.md

 ### After Downloading

 After the download is complete, you can:
-- Find your downloaded file in the folder you specified earlier.
+- Locate the downloaded file in the specified folder.
-- Check the 'History' tab to view your download history.
+- Review your download history in the 'History' tab.
-- Upgrade to Encore or Premium for additional features.
+- Upgrade to Encore or Premium for enhanced features.

-For more information or support, please [open an issue](<https://github.com/BerndHagen/Medio-YouTube-Converter/issues>) on the GitHub repository or consult the FAQ section in the 'Settings' tab.
+For further assistance or information, please [open an issue](<https://github.com/BerndHagen/Medio-YouTube-Converter/issues>) on the GitHub repository or consult the FAQ section in the 'Settings' tab.

 # Updating Files

-To maintain the highest level of performance and stability while downloading audio or video content from YouTube, it is crucial to use the most current version of Medio.
-The latest updates bring enhanced features for user convenience and fix various bugs that could compromise software performance.
-Keeping your software updated is essential, as specific files may require updates to ensure a smooth download experience.
-Using an outdated version of Medio might lead to incomplete downloads or failures during content conversion.
+To maintain optimal performance and stability when downloading audio or video content from YouTube, it is crucial to use the latest version of Medio.
+Updates bring enhanced features and fix bugs that could compromise the software's performance.
+Using an outdated version may lead to incomplete downloads or failures during content conversion.

 To update your Medio software, follow these steps:

-1. Download the latest version from this repository and save it to your device.
+1. Download the latest version from the repository and save it to your device.
-2. Locate the downloaded ZIP folder and open it to start the Medio setup, initiating the installation process.
+2. Open the downloaded ZIP folder and start the Medio setup to initiate the installation process.
-3. Follow the on-screen instructions to complete the installation, which will replace any old files with the new updates.
+3. Follow the on-screen instructions to complete the installation, replacing any old files with the new updates.
-4. Once the installation is complete, you can launch the application with ease.
+4. Once the installation is complete, launch the application.

-For optimal performance, set the installation path to **`C:\Users\...\AppData\Roaming\Medio\Medio - YouTube Converter`** during setup.
-This guarantees the proper import of your information and license key, averting potential problems and ensuring a smooth operation of the application.
+For optimal performance, make sure the installation path is set to **`C:\Users\...\AppData\Local\Arctisoft-Studio\Medio - YouTube Converter`** during setup.
+This prevents potential issues and ensures that features are not blocked due to a lack of administrative rights.

 # Copyright